shaikhadil26/ML_DiseaseClassifier/README.md

 - **Data Quality:**
   The accuracy of predictions depends on the quality and coverage of the dataset.
 - **ChatterBot Limitations:**
-  The conversational AI is rule-based and may not handle complex or nuanced queries.
+  The conversational AI is somewhat rule-based and may not handle complex or nuanced queries.